sophiaelizecruz/sophiaelizecruz.github.io/essays/final-essay.md

 your application and helps to improve readability.
 While it may seem complicated to use and slower than NotePad or TextPad, it will ultimately benefit you in the long run.
 From the semantics to the aesthetics of your code, these environments have your back as you develop you applications and systems.
 There's many to choose from, so it's essential to find one based on the application's domain and the technology stack that you are using.
+By being able to adjust to different environments and brush up on skills that seem challenging, it will end up becoming an assest for you later on, whether it's a technical skill, or a soft one.

-## Sit Still, Look Pretty
+## Keep It Simple

 I had taken graphic design classes for two years in high school, so when we had reached the part of the course that focused on
 UI Frameworks, I was estatic to be able to apply my skills to this module.
 With user interface frameworks, it provides you